 Factory orders in Germany dropped 0.4% month-over-month in June of 2022, after a downwardly revised 0.2% fall in the prior month and compared with market forecasts of a 0.8% decrease.
 It marked the fifth consecutive month of lower manufacturing orders, amid persistently high inflation and supply chain issues.
 Foreign orders fell 1.4%, led by those from countries outside the Euro Area (-4.3%) while those from the EA rose 3.4% and domestic ones continued to increase (1.1%).
 Orders decreased for capital goods (-1.8%) but increased for intermediate goods (1.2%) and consumer goods (1.7%). source: Federal Statistical Office

 Factory Orders in Germany averaged 0.36 percent from 1952 until 2022, reaching an all time high of 28.30 percent in June of 2020 and a record low of -27.30 percent in April of 2020.
 This page provides the latest reported value for - Germany Factory Orders - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany Factory Orders - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Factory Orders in Germany is expected to be -0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Factory Orders in Germany to stand at 0.40 in 12 months time.
-In the long-term, the Germany Factory Orders is projected to trend around 0.60 percent in 2020, according to our econometric models.
+Factory Orders in Germany is expected to be -1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany Factory Orders is projected to trend around 0.50 percent in 2023 and 0.40 percent in 2024, according to our econometric models.